How Technology is Used to Stalk and Spy on Exes

 If your spouse “shows up at the places where you are, you can use the tracker as evidence for a stalking injunction,” says Vanessa Vasquez de Lara, founder of Vasquez de Lara Law Group in Miami.

-One thing that’s definitely illegal is for your spouse to put a recording device inside your vehicle, or to secretly record phone calls or in-person conversations, says Brian Karpf, with Young Berman Karpf & Karpf in Miami.
+One thing that’s definitely illegal is for your spouse to put a recording device inside your vehicle or to secretly record phone calls or in-person conversations, says Brian Karpf of Young Berman Karpf & Karpf in Miami.
 Under Florida law, both parties must give their consent before a conversation can be legally recorded.

 It’s also unlawful, of course, to install spyware or stalkerware on someone else’s computer.
 In the 2005 Florida divorce case O’Brien v.
 O’Brien, a woman put spyware on her husband’s computer to intercept his emails, in an attempt to prove he was having an affair.
 But the court found the wife had violated the law.